Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

 Becoming a Photographer Creates a New Social Status

-We believe that an artistic photographer must overcome three pitfalls in order to be well defined in assuming his role in society.
+I believe that an artistic photographer must overcome three pitfalls in order to be well defined in assuming his role in society.

 The First Pitfall to Overcome: Accepting Independent Self-Teaching